mpenkov/ffmpeg-tutorial/README.md

 * https://github.com/chelyaev/ffmpeg-tutorial

-Mainly because there is audio broken and code is not keep in shape in order to maintain maximum compatibility to tutorial
+Mainly because there is audio broken and code is not keep in shape in order to maintain maximum compatibility to tutorial.
+All the warnings are also removed so there is no depricated code.

 In Makefile there is possibility to use libavresample or libswresample which you have installed is not auto detected!
 They are under run time which